ravi1806/SQL/readme.md

 * First Normal Form Rule: Tables must not contain repeating groups of data in one column.
 * Second Normal Form Rule: Tables must not contain redundancy.
 * To avoid redundancy we must contain two new tables and a third table joining the two of them.
+* So drop the column genre from the Movies table using ALTER TABLE tableName DROP COLUMN colName
+* Create a new Genre table with its own id and genre.
 *